 Tag your post using LinkedIn’s provided categories.
 You can choose up to three.
 When you do this, you have a chance to get picked up by LinkedIn’s editorial team and featured in LinkedIn Pulse (LinkedIn’s content aggregation resource).
 I’ve had a couple of posts that were picked up by Pulse and the traffic to my blog skyrocketed.

 Just keep in mind you are only as good as your last post on LinkedIn, so you will need to be consistent with publishing your content there if you want to take advantage of the benefits.
 Also, understand that your posts on LinkedIn continue to gain views over time.
 They are quickly indexed by Google search and do have the ability to float to the top of page one depending on your subject matter.

 Don’t get discouraged if you have low views and engagement in the beginning when you publish content to LinkedIn.
 The size of your network matters as well here.
 Go back and read the #1 tip in this post!

-The best way to actually drive traffic to your blog from your LinkedIn published posts is to create your own bio section at the end of your posts with embedded links.
+The best way to actually drive traffic to your site from your LinkedIn published posts is to create your own bio section at the end of your posts with embedded links.

-Within this section of your post, also place a value call-to-action.
+Within this section of your post, also place a valuable call-to-action.

 If someone enjoys or benefits from your published content on LinkedIn, they are very likely to click a link you’ve embedded in your bio section to learn more or to take advantage of your free offer.

-By publishing valuable content on LinkedIn, I’ve been able to drive significant traffic and conversions to my blog.
-You can undoubtedly do the same.
+By publishing valuable content on LinkedIn, I’ve been able to increase traffic and lead conversions from LinkedIn.
+You can do the same!